ledgersmb/ledgersmb-dev-docker/README.md

 	To eliminate this warning adjust `LedgerSMB/.yath.rc` by adding `--max-open-jobs 8` or `--no-max-open-jobs` to the `[Test]` section and restart the containers.
 Be aware that yath can exhaust file handles if max open jobs is set too high.
 The default is 2 times the number of parallel jobs `-j` set for the tests.

-3. On Fedora 36, the firewall, by default, prevents docker-compose from publishing port 4444.
-So when having problems always make sure the firewall rules are correct.
-This error reports 'Selenium server did not return proper status...'.
+3. When having problems always make sure the firewall rules are correct.
+On Fedora 36 the firewall, by default, prevents docker-compose from publishing port 4444 and results in the error 'Selenium server did not return proper status...'.

 ### Creating JavaScript output